-Available all-wheel drive; spacious, luxurious interior; ample power; standard safety features
+Available all-wheel drive; spacious, luxurious interior; 3-row seating; quiet ride; standard safety features

 * EPA mileage estimates and EPA fuel economy methods based on models beginning with